 - 2.5 Time off for appointments (for appointments less than 4 hours).
-'GTV' information available in policy number 0888 Partial attendance policy - 2.6 You can take up to 16 days paid leave in 12 months (April to March) to attend appointments which require an absence from work lasting a full day that are associated with your treatment stages.
-This includes if you travel abroad for treatment.
-This should be applied for using the
+'GTV' information available in policy number 0888 Partial attendance policy - 2.6 You can take up to 15 days paid leave per fertility treatment cycle to attend appointments which require an absence from work lasting a full day that are associated with your treatment stages.